j-west/xbmc-plugin-day9tv/README.md

 *~	An attempt to bring this plugin to an up-to-date state.*

 ###	**#TODO:**
-* Find las compatible build of xbmc
+* Find last compatible build of xbmc
 * Research documentation of changes between xbmc editions
 * [changes]
 * profit